-The issuing of certificates is limited to domains of Deutsche Telekom; for this purpose a limitation to permitted email domains is implemented in the "Deutsche Telekom AG secure email CA" by means of domain constraints (name restrictions) and additionally in the certificate management of the cPKI.
+The issuing of certificates is limited to domains of Deutsche Telekom; for this purpose a limitation to permitted email domains is implemented in the certificate management of the cPKI.
+A domain constraint in the certificate will no longer apply to public certification authorities from February 25, 2020 as the CAs have been audited in accordance with ETSI 319411-1 Policy LCP and are included in the CCADB.